 Money expert Clark Howard describes it simply as “broken.”

-Many Florida homeowners have either lost coverage or are facing huge increases in their premiums this year, as several property insurance companies there have seen their financial stability ratings downgraded, have been declared insolvent or have pulled out of the Florida market altogether.
+Many Florida homeowners have either lost coverage or are facing huge increases in their premiums, as several property insurance companies there have seen their financial stability ratings downgraded, have been declared insolvent or have pulled out of the Florida market altogether.

 In this article, I’ll review factors that have led to instability in the homeowners insurance market in Florida and what options are currently available for people facing these challenges.